nightjuggler/math/README.md

 * Every even number > 2 is the sum of two primes neither of which is 1 mod 7 or 4 mod 7.
   (`python primes.py verify 50000000 4,7,1,7`) (1/4/2020)
-  This implies that one can express every even number > 2 as the sum of two primes using only 2/3 of all prime numbers.
+  This implies that one can express every even number > 2 as the sum of two primes using only 2/3 of all primes.